RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Show main product image** - Click to always show the main product image, even when a variant is recommended.

-- **Show varaint image** - Click to always show the variant image, instead of the main product image.
+- **Show variant image** - Click to always show the variant image, instead of the main product image.

 - **Show price** - Toggle to display the product price on the results page.

-- **Show vendors** - Toggle to display the product vedndor under the product on the results page.
+- **Show vendors** - Toggle to display the product vendor under the product on the results page.

 - **Show CTA button** - Toggle to display the "add to cart" or "view product" button under the products on the results page.